Crazy Good Homemade Guacamole

 The trick to making crazy good homemade guacamole starts with finding quality, ripe avocados, and then its a simple five minutes from there.
-Making guacamole at home is not complicated and needs a few simple ingredients.
-Plus its really healthy, vegan, gluten free, whole 30 and seriously makes the best snack in the world!
+A really healthy, vegan, gluten free recipe that makes the best snack in the world!

 When we were in Mexico last year we had guacamole at least five times a day.
-And while its not much different from guac served everywhere else, it was so fresh and so perfect when you were lounging around on the sun kissed beach.
-Sometimes food just tastes better when you have the environment to go with it.
-Guacamole and Mexican Bloody Marys (yes they are different and ultra delicious!)!
+And while its not much different from guac served everywhere else, it was so fresh and so perfect!

 There are a few different ways people like to make their guacamole, but what I’m doing here is showing you the simplest way to get this healthy crazy good snack ready.
 Because simple is best and homemade guacamole doesn’t have to be complicated or needs more than five minutes of your time.